kubeshop/botkube-docs/content/installation/_index.md

 toc = true
 +++

+{{% notice warning %}}
+The https://infracloudio.github.io/charts Helm repository is deprecated.
+In the future, BotKube charts from https://infracloudio.github.io/charts can be garbage collected and no longer available.
+The new BotKube Helm repository is available under https://charts.botkube.io.
+{{% /notice%}}

 BotKube has two components that need to be installed.

 1. BotKube App Integration in your Slack/Mattermost/Microsoft Teams/Discord